 Jeremy Rossman [38:55] - No money.
 Most of the purchasing power is held to people who are between the ages of 22 and dead.
 Most of the big problems in the world that really need solving are not necessarily visible to a student in college.
 What we do to mitigate that is obviously A, the whole education is about building products and solve problems.
 The entire culture of the school from every brainstorming phase to every welcoming talk at orientation and so on and so forth is about pushing students to see software as a creative tool to make impact on the world and solve real problems.
 We're always asking students, even in their CS theory class, right, how can you leverage what you've learned and the projects you're building to actually be solving a concrete problem and that forces students to go out and already go through essentially test cycles of being an entrepreneur where they have to conceptualize a product, they actually have to launch it, they actually have to acquire users for it.
-And doing that in the context of college sets our students have had a couple years of work experience, we're going to see a lot of our students leaving to start companies and I'm excited for that because when they do, they'll probably come back to us to hire and it's going to be great for the ecosystem.
+And doing that in the context of college sets our students up for success as entrepreneurs later.
+My suspicion is that two to three years after graduation when students have had a couple years of work experience, we're going to see a lot of our students leaving to start companies and I'm excited for that because when they do, they'll probably come back to us to hire and it's going to be great for the ecosystem.
 We've already seen, there's already three groups of students starting companies at various scales out of the program already.